 Our second invitation is from Ayça and Efe, the Turkish couple whom we had met in Paris.

-But before dinner, we drove with Mr Şerbetçioğlu to the Ataşehir Golf Club where we played golf.
+But before dinner, we drove with Mr. Şerbetçioğlu to the Ataşehir Golf Club where we played golf.
 And, as lucky as we are, Ayça and Efe live exactly opposite the Golf Club.
 In one of the biggest cities in the world!
 What a coincidence!

 Unfortunately, the third person that we met in Paris, Oytun, is not in town, so we will not see him this time.
 But Ayça and Efe are already waiting for us and it is great when we meet again.
 Turkish hospitality is presented to us at its very best.
 The two of them have prepared several appetizers called mezze, and we are spoiled from the start to the finish.
 Everything is so delicious, and it feels like we’ve known each other forever.
 A fun and sociable evening that we hope to repeat with them somewhere in the world again.
-We spend the evening talking about travel and get some more Istanbul restaurant tips.
-The evening flies by and so it is time to say good-bye.
+We spend the evening talking about travel and getting some more Istanbul restaurant tips.
+The evening flies by and so it is time to say goodbye.
 As if they don’t spoil us enough, they drive us to the ferry, to make sure we get comfortably and safely back to our hostel.